rafewenger/cse2122/lecture/class-inheritance-2.markdown

 whereas the class declarations above are in `.h` files).
 If we just write `double area() { ... }` then the compiler won't know which `area` function we are defining (is it Rectangle's?  is it Triangle's?).
-So we use the `::` syntax to indicate which class method we are defining.
+So we use the `::` syntax to indicate which class member function we are defining.

 {% highlight cpp %}
 double Rectangle::area()